abbruzze/kernal64/README.md

 * Commodore 1351 mouse emulation
 * Light pen emulation
 * Datassette: full emulation using TAP file (read/write)
 * 1541 Drive: exact cycle emulation (read/write) using 6502 CPU (1Mhz).
-Supports D64 format only.
+Supports D64 (r/w) and G64 (read only).
 In the Settings menù it's possible to turn off the full drive emulation and turn on the faster one.
 * Local drive emulation on device 9: choose a local directory and let it your drive 9.
 * **Dropbox** drive emulation on device 9: connect your Dropbox account to Kernal64 and let access it using device 9!
 * Cartridges emulation (some CRT types are not emulated).
 Supports CRT format.